jjangga0214/hasura-cli/docs/NOTE.md

 ## Git hooks

 There are git hooks, you can see them in package.json under `husky` field.
 To ignore hooks registered by husky, run `HUSKY_SKIP_HOOKS=1 <command-you-want>` or `yarn husky-skip <command-you-want>`.
-Note that shell specific configuration (e.g. aliases) might be only applicable with the former one, as `yarn` could use a different shell (e.g. `/bin/sh`) from your default one.
+Note that shell specific configuration (e.g. aliases) might be only avaliable with the former one, as `yarn` could use a different shell (e.g. `/bin/sh`) from your default one.

 ### Lint-staged

-[`lint-staged`](https://github.com/okonet/lint-staged) is used to format staged files, and stage them again (as they would be changed if formatted).
+[lint-staged](https://github.com/okonet/lint-staged) is used to format staged files, and stage them again (as obviously they become 'changed' after formatted).

 ### Commitizen